 - In the Properties panel of any activity, right-click a field that can be edited, and select Create Variable from the context menu, or press Ctrl+K. A Set Name field is displayed.

 - Fill in the name and press Enter.
 The variable is created and you can view and edit it in the Variables panel.
-The scope of activities created like this always belongs to the smallest container it is part of.
+The scope of variables created like this always belongs to the smallest container it is part of.

 When creating variables like this, the type is automatically generated, depending on the selected property.